LugoBlogger/ant-colony-optimization-algorithms/README.md

 ## Things to do
 - implement a class for ant
-- fully support on reading .tsp files
+- fully support on reading .tsp files (full matrix, lower diagonal matrix, and node coordinate)
 - add more fancy visualization (of course, :D)